2020 REGISTRATION INFORMATION

 Making Changes After Your Team Is Registered

-- T-shirt and hat orders close on April 12, 2019.
-If you need to ADD merchandise after your team is registered, click here to order additional merchandise.
+- T-shirt and hat orders close on April 10, 2020.
+If you need to ADD merchandise after your team is registered, click here to order additional merchandise (not an active link right now).

 - Refunds are not available for this event.
 If your team can no longer ride, you may be able to "sell" your team to another interested party.
 Please refer to the KCIBR Facebook page for people looking to buy a team.
 Please contact KCIBR if your team can no longer ride or if you have found a buyer for your team.